Using the Collection

 You may see links – identified by blue, underlined text – in the Item Details window display.
 These are of two different types:

-This menu provides choices letting you edit the selected record (equivalent to choosing Edit Record from the Edit menu or clicking the Edit button), moving to the previous or next record, or switching to either the List View or the Image Gallery.
+This menu provides choices letting you edit the selected record (equivalent to choosing Edit Record from the Edit menu or clicking the Edit button), add a copy of the current record (equivalent to choosing Add a Copy of Current Record from the Edit menu), moving to the previous or next record, returning to the record that from which you jumped to the current record (equivalent to choosing Back to Previous Record from the Search menu), or switching to either the List View or the Image Gallery.

 Back to: Recollector - Home Page